krishkharbanda/CS214-Assignments/P3/README.txt

 Overview:
 ---------
 mysh is a Unix-like command-line shell developed for CS 214 at Rutgers.
-It supports normal and batch modes, pipelines, file redirection, built-in commands (cd, pwd, which, exit, die), and conditional execution (and, or) as specified in the project.
+It supports normal and batch modes, pipelines, file redirection, built-in commands (cd, pwd, which, exit, die), and conditional execution (and, or).

 Directory Structure:
 --------------------